RubixML/Churn/README.md

 ]);
 ```

-In the example dataset, `MonthsInService`, `MonthlyCharges`, and `TotalCharges` feature columns have numerical values.
-Since all values in CSV format are interpreted as strings by default, we'll apply a preprocessing step that converts the numeric strings (ex.
+In the example dataset, `MonthsInService`, `MonthlyCharges`, and `TotalCharges` features all have numerical values.
+Since all values in CSV format are interpreted as strings by default, we'll need to apply a preprocessing step that converts the numeric strings (ex.
 "42") in the dataset to their integer and floating point representations.
-For this, we'll use a handy Transformer called Numeric String Converter applied to the entire dataset in one go.
-In addition, since Naive Bayes is only compatible with categorical features, we'll also apply an Interval Discretizer set to derive 3 discrete categories or "levels" from the aforementioned continuous features in the dataset.
-In the context of the `MonthsInService` feature, you can think of this transformation as converting the number of months the customer has been in service to one of three discrete categories - "short", "medium", or "long."
-We'll wrap our Naive Bayes estimator in the Pipeline meta-Estimator and add both Transformers to the list of preprocessing steps to apply to the dataset.
-This way, datasets will automatically be preprocessed before training and inference.
-In addition, by wrapping both the dataset transformers and the estimator we can save both the transformer fittings as well as the model parameters as one object.
+For this, we'll apply a stateless Transformer called [Numeric String Converter](https://docs.rubixml.com/2.0/transformers/numeric-string-converter.html) to convert all the values in the first preprocessing step.
+Since Naive Bayes is only compatible with categorical features however, in the next step we'll also apply [Interval Discretizer](https://docs.rubixml.com/2.0/transformers/interval-discretizer.html) to derive 3 discrete categories or "levels" from the aforementioned numerical features.
+In the context of `MonthsInService`, you can think of this transformation as converting the number of months to one of three discrete categories - "short", "medium", or "long."

+We'll wrap the entire series of transformations as well as the Naive Bayes estimator in a [Pipeline](https://docs.rubixml.com/2.0/pipeline.html) meta-Estimator to automatically fit and preprocess the dataset before training or inference.
+Fitting a transformer is analogous to training a learner and by wrapping both the transformers and estimator we can save both the transformer fittings as well as the model parameters as one atomic object.

 ```php
 use Rubix\ML\Pipeline;